cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 adds additional expense.

 > Take note of the recent lawsuit against the Internet Archive (IA) in
 > [Hachette v.
 Internet Archive][hachette].
-In the early days of the pandemic,
+> In the early days of the pandemic,
-> the Internet Archive started lending books through
-> [OpenLibrayr.org][openlibrary] that were mostly not available as ebooks.
-The
+> the Internet Archive lent books that were mostly not available as ebooks
-> IA only lent these books if a library owned a physical copy and limited
+> through [OpenLibrayr.org][openlibrary].
+The IA only lent these books if a
+> library owned a physical copy and they limited lending to the amount of
-> lending to the amount of physical copies owned.
-This is called [Controlled
+> physical copies owned.
+This is called
-> Digital Lending (CDL)][cdl], which the IA argued was *Fair Use*.
-Four
+> [Controlled Digital Lending (CDL)][cdl],
+> which attempts to mirror how physical copies are lent and which
-> publishers sued the IA and won the initial suit in March.
-The decision will
+> the IA argued was *Fair Use*.
+Four publishers sued the IA and won the initial
-> be appealed but has already emboldened [other media companies to sue the
+> suit.
+The decision was appealed but emboldened [other media companies to sue
+> the IA][nytimesIA].
+In September 2024, the IA lost the appeal when the [US
+> Second Circuit Court of Appeals][lost_appeal] upheld the lower court's
-> IA][nytimesIA].
-But at stake is the basic notion of whether ebooks can be
+> ruling.
+At stake is the basic notion of whether ebooks can be bought or must
-> bought or must be perpetually licensed, until at least they enter the [public
+> be perpetually licensed, until at least they enter the
-> domain][public_domain].
+> [public domain][public_domain].
+Given IA has lost the appeal, CDL will likely cease
+> to exist unless legislation changes it.

 ## Impact on Ebook Collections